mhartington/mhartington.github.io/content/post/a-moduleless-future-for-angular/index.md

 export class HttpClientModule {}
 ```

 So when you add the `HttpClientModule` in your app, you're just having the module setup and provide the rest of your providers.
-Whta does `provideHttpClient` do?
+What does `provideHttpClient` do?

 ```ts
 export function provideHttpClient(...features: HttpFeature<HttpFeatureKind>[]): EnvironmentProviders {